Luligu/matterbridge/README.md

 ## Frontend

-Matterbridge has a frontend (currently under development) available http://localhost:3000
+Matterbridge has a frontend available on http://localhost:3000

 You can change the default port by adding the frontend parameter when you launch it.
 Here's how to specify a different port number: